bmwcarit/joynr/wiki/Tutorial.md

 # Further Reading
 * **[Using selective broadcast to implement a geocast](Broadcast-Tutorial.md):**
-In this tutorial RadioApp example is extended by a selective broadcast and filter logics that implements a [geocast](http://en.wikipedia.org/wiki/Geocast).
+In that tutorial the example from here is extended by a selective broadcast and filter logics that implements a [geocast](http://en.wikipedia.org/wiki/Geocast).